How It Works

 Classic strokes gained was invented for the PGA Tour.
 The "expected" number of strokes from any lie/distance is what a tour pro would average.
 That's a problem for amateurs — a 12-handicap hitting 150 yards to 20 feet is a great shot; for a pro, it's slightly below average.

-Data Driven Golf scales the expected-shot table to your target handicap.
-A 10-handicap playing well sees positive SG; the same shot at a pro benchmark would read negative.
+Data Driven Golf scales the expected-strokes table to your target handicap and the specific course you're playing.
+A 10-handicap playing well sees positive SG; against a pro benchmark the same shot would read negative.
 The picture of where your game actually stands becomes much clearer, and practice priorities become obvious.

 Reference data